kiriltofiloski/HTTP-Server/README.md

 # HTTP-Server
-A simple HTTP server implementation with the GET and POST methods, fully implemented in Python.
+An HTTP server implementation with the GET and POST methods, fully implemented in Python.

 This project was a homewrok assignment for my faculty UL-FRI.